Adolfas Mekas: The Bard Years

 On 3 July 1971, Mekas received a teaching contract from Bard College.
 Soon after, he began organizing the new Film Department.
 At first denied tenure, he began a campaign believing that, if he were given tenure, the Film Department itself would be tenured.
 Armed with letters from colleagues in the film world and former students, he was successful, and in 1979 was granted tenure.
-Mekas, Chapelle, and their son Sean Mekas a upstate ny artist moved to the Hudson Valley, where he dedicated himself to teaching.
+Mekas, Chapelle, and their son Sean Mekas, an Upstate New York artist, moved to the Hudson Valley, where Adolfas dedicated himself to teaching.
 Adolph's, a nearby pub also known locally as "Down The Road", became their after hours seminar room.

-Only a very small budget was available to the Film Department, and the department continued as the "orphan in the storm" for many years.
-Mekas was not discouraged and, once a year, rented a truck and, together with Pola, visited film friends in New York City.
+Only a very small budget was available to the Film Department, and it continued as the "orphan in the storm" for many years.
+Mekas was not discouraged and rented a truck to visit film friends in New York City once a year with Pola.
 They looked in their friends' labs for reels, split reels, cores, viewers, projectors and occasionally a moviola, which they took back to the Bard College Film Center.
 The lack of proper funding of the department worked to energize Mekas and his students in innovative ways.
 For instance, to raise funds for senior projects in film he held lunchtime auctions outside the dining commons on campus.
 The film department was small - more than three graduates was rare in the early years – but it was active and visible.
 During his years as chairman, Adolfas brought to the Bard Film Department some of the most noted independent and experimental filmmakers, including, Bruce Baillie, Ernie Gehr, Andrew Noren, Barry Gerson, Peter Hutton and Peggy Ahwesh and film historians and theorists Paul Arthur, P. Adams Sitney.
 John Pruitt, and guest faculty – friends including Ken Jacobs, Sidney Peterson, Shirley Clarke and George Kuchar.
-The Film Department grew in stature to become a well-respected film department.
+The Bard Film Department grew in stature and became well-respected.